vedipen/AutomateGoogleForm/README.md

 Specific for this google [form](https://goo.gl/axxoza).
 Python script for submitting responses to google form, multiple times.
 Made for fun.
-It automatically logs in using Somaiya account (Restricted to Somaiya Users), fills the form with required input and submits it.
+It automatically logs in using Google account (Restricted to somaiya.edu Users), fills the form with required input and submits it.
 Automates it for n times.

 ## Requirements -